GergelyTimeea/FileWatcherSMB/README.md

   - Internally, it uses a `ConcurrentDictionary<string, byte>` to store items in a thread-safe way.
   - Each file path is used as a key; the value (a byte) is not important.
   - This structure allows fast and safe adding, checking, and removing of items, even when multiple threads interact with it.

-#### The exact role played in the app:

-- It ensures that file events are **deduplicated**: if the same file changes multiple times quickly, only one event is kept until it is processed.
-- It is safe to use from different threads, so the main file watcher and the background processor can both access it without problems.

 ---
 ## File Watcher Abstraction: `Watchers/IFileWatcher.cs` and `Watchers/FileWatcherWrapper.cs`